 Repeatability

-The supplier shall ensure that the product is designed such that its performances and characteristics can be reproduced over different models and serial production.
+The supplier shall ensure that the product is designed such that its performances and characteristics can be reproduced consistently over different models and serial production.

 Inspectability and testability

 The supplier shall ensure that the product is designed such that it can be inspected and tested under representative conditions, for production, AIV and operational environment.